What Good Is Someone’s World Of Lessons If They Can’t Come Off The Page?

 Beyond a teacher knowing a subject, it’s also important to know that the person who is teaching the subject is effective in executing the theories and ideas of a subject.

 When you learn, you want to learn from those who have the best grasp on a subject.
-Again, this is based on the various commitments you need to make which were discussed in the first point above.
+Again, this is based on the various commitments which were discussed in the first point above.

 There needs to be some semblance of a return on investment (ROI).
 Why not learn from someone who is as effective as possible to maximize that ROI?